Naval Service Act: Opposition

 Within Canada itself, the Naval Service Act was very controversial.
 The act was strongly criticized by both French Canadian nationalists and English Canadians.
 Imperialistic-minded Canadians claimed that Canada was doing too little or was not showing enough loyalty to Britain.
 Conservatives famously dubbed Laurier's new policy as the “Tin Pot Navy”.
 The act was highly criticized by French Canadian Nationalists, led by Henri Bourassa.
 Bourassa felt that the establishment of a Canadian navy that could be placed under British control was even worse than transferring cash to the British Admiralty, and that Canada risked being dragged into every British war.
 In addition, the French-Canadian nationalists were concerned that the navy would mean conscription for the Canadian people.

 Robert Borden's Conservatives and Henri Bourassa's Quebec nationalists were against the Naval Bill.
 This is because many Conservatives claimed that the money would be spent on the Canadian Navy could go as a direct cash contribution to the British government.
 This would help by constructing more ships for the British government which will increase the defence rate to the Canadian shores.
 On the other hand, Bourassa argued that the initiation of a Canadian navy would serve better for British interests but not Canada's and on the expense of the Canadian power and money.

 British reaction

-While the British Admiralty was disappointed that Canada's assistance was to come in the form of its own naval force instead of funding British dreadnoughts, they were willing to accept any form of assistance as opposed to none at all.
+While the British Admiralty was initially disappointed that Canada's assistance was to come in the form of its own naval force instead of funding British dreadnoughts, they were willing to accept any form of assistance as opposed to none at all.
 To this end, the British authorized the transfer of two old cruisers to Canada.
-Canada's first naval ship arrived on October 17, 1910; it was the former Royal Navy cruiser HMCS Niobe.
+Canada's first naval ship arrived on October 17, 1910, in Halifax, Nova Scotia; it was the former Royal Navy cruiser HMCS Niobe.
 On November 7, the second ship HMCS Rainbow, which was also a former Royal Navy cruiser, arrived in British Columbia.
 These two cruisers were used mainly for training purposes.